isomerpages/nrf-corp/_programmes/Corporate Laboratories in Universities and Research Institutes.md

 #### WIL@NUS Corporate Laboratory ####

 The S$110 million WIL@NUS Corporate Laboratory aims to address the challenges of lifestyle-related diseases and sustainable production of industrial chemicals.
-Research activities will focus on two key thrusts: firstly, to address major public health issues through the development of healthier foods and ingredients; and secondly, to design cost-effective and sustainable methods of producing chemical compounds using natural sources.
+Research activities will focus on two key thrusts: firstly, to address major public health issues through the development of healthier foods and ingredients; and secondly, to design cost-effective and sustainable methods of producing chemical compounds using natural sources.&nbsp;

 [Read the press release here.](https://go.gov.sg/corp-lab-wilma-nus)